google/go-cloud/internal/docs/design.md

 services.
 In addition, some functionality details will differ across services.
 Some theoretical examples using [`blob.Bucket`][]:

-1.  **Top-level APIs**: There might be a services that supports reads, but not writes or deletes.
+1.  **Top-level APIs**: There might be a service that supports reads, but not writes or deletes.
 1.  **Data fields**.
 Some services may support key/value metadata associated with a blob, others may not.